lvdat/onedrive-vercel-index/README.md

 🚀 Quick start: [Getting started](https://ovi.swo.moe/docs/getting-started).

+You can follow above instructions to deploy, almost all installation steps is the same as the docs, there is one minor change: **use this repo** instead of `spencerwooo` repo.

 ## Discussion

 Please go to our [discussion forum](https://github.com/spencerwooo/onedrive-vercel-index/discussions) for general questions and FAQs, **issues are for bug reports and bug reports only.** Feature requests may or may not be ignored, as [I (@spencerwooo)](https://spencerwoo.com) am the only one maintaining the project, so **I only prioritise features that I use.**